sholladay/pogo/README.md

 Type: [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request)

-The original request object from Deno's `http` module, upon which many of the other request properties are based.
+The original request object from Deno’s `http` module, upon which many of the other request properties are based.

-*You probably don't need this, except to read the request body.*
+💡 **Tip:** You probably don’t need this, except to read the request body.*

 #### request.referrer